 Cracks in brickwork and cracks in concrete are usually building construction defects.
 Most are structural cracks and can be a result of engineering design, DIY lack of expertise, defective building practices or builder mismanagement.
 How to repair cracks will depend entirely on where the crack is located, type of soils, proximity of trees and the weather.
 Drought conditions can be a major factor.
-Your real estate investment will be devalued if the defect is structural and require structural repairs.
+Your real estate investment will likely be devalued if the defect is structural and require structural repairs.

 There are engineering and standard building tolerances where most minor cracks may not be defects.
 Cracks can also appear where renovations or additions have occurred.
 Bathroom and kitchens can be more of a concern with damage to tiles, walls, and floors and may result in leaking showers.
-An example of a cracked wall in a bathroom is below.

 Where major structural cracks are evident, then a building consultant, or surveyor, will refer to an experienced structural engineer for engineering designs.
 This often involves structural underpinning but may also involve other building alternatives.
 The cost and type of repairs will depend entirely on each defect that is inspected.

 If you’re worried about cracks and structural issues in your property or a property you’re considering buying, then contact us on the details below for advice and a building inspection.
 With over 30 years experience, you can rest assured our expert consultants know what to look for and what to advise you on.